Judith Collins

-As the current longest continuously serving female MP, Collins is considered the Mother of the House.
+Following National's victory in the 2023 election, Prime Minister Christopher Luxon appointed Collins to Cabinet; she held seven ministerial posts.
+Collins was then the longest continuously serving female MP, and considered the Mother of the House.
+In January 2026 Collins announced she had been appointed as president of the New Zealand Law Commission, and she retired from politics on 14 May 2026.

 Early life and career

 Collins was born in Hamilton.
 Her parents were dairy farmers Percy and Jessie Collins of Walton in the Waikato and she was the youngest of six children.
 She was educated at Walton School, Matamata Intermediate and Matamata College.
 In 1977 and 1978, she studied at the University of Canterbury.
 In 1979, she switched to the University of Auckland, and obtained first a Bachelor of Laws degree and then Master of Laws (Hons) and later Master of Taxation Studies (MTaxS) degrees.
 In 2020, she graduated with a Graduate Diploma in Occupational Health and Safety from Massey University.
 She met her husband, Chinese-Samoan David Wong-Tung, at university.
 He was then a police officer and had migrated from Samoa as a child.
 They have one son.
 Collins has described herself as a liberal Anglican.

 Collins was a Labour Party supporter from childhood, but by 2002 had been a member of the National Party for three years.
 She has been a member of Zonta International and of Rotary International.